nisathav/Docker_Robotics/README.md

 Making an entrypoint script
 ---------------------------
 1. create an entrypoint.sh in the directory `~/Desktop/docker_robotics/my_project`
-2. update the dockerfile with the following,
+2. update the dockerfile with the omitted lines above in `running with different users 5.` `Set up entrypoint and default command
-`# Copy the entrypoint and bashrc scripts so we have our container's environment set up correctly COPY entrypoint.sh /entrypoint.sh
-COPY .bashrc /home/${USERNAME}/.bashrc

-Set up entrypoint and default command
 ENTRYPOINT ["/bin/bash", "/entrypoint.sh"]
 CMD ["bash"]`
+3.